Mariners head into rare off day lamenting a loss thanks to bullpen collapse

 Instead, the bullpen happened … again.

-Two of the Mariners better-performing relievers of late imploded in the eighth inning, Erik Swanson started an uncontrollable fire and Taylor Williams stoked instead of stopping it, turning a two-run lead into a 7-4 loss to the Rangers.
+Two of the Mariners better-performing relievers of late imploded in the eighth inning, Erik Swanson started an uncontrollable fire and Taylor Williams stoked it instead of stopping it, turning a two-run lead into a 7-4 loss to the Rangers.

 With yet another late innings failure, the Mariners fell to 7-13 in the first 20 games.
 To be fair, the bullpen isn’t responsible for all 13 of those losses, it only feels that way for fans.